marqs85/snes_dejitter/README.md

 ~~~~
 openocd -f openocd.conf
 ~~~~
-3. OpenOCD auto-probing should report a TAP controller with id 0x0150203f.
-You can now open another terminal to interact with openocd and program the chip:
+3. OpenOCD auto-probing should report a TAP controller with id 0x0150203f - if not, check connections and configuration.
+When successful, open another terminal to interact with openocd and program the chip:
 ~~~~
 telnet localhost 4444
 > svf <full_path_to_svf_file>